happylance/countdown/README.md

 ### Usage
 Here's a sample Usage:
 ```
-$./countdown.sh
+$./countdown.sh 50 10
 Started to work at
 17:43:26
 49:18
 ```
+The first parameter (50) specifies the working period.
+The second parameter (10) specifies the break period.
 The last line above will keep updating every seconds until 0:00 or user inputs one the following commands.

 **N** (shift-n): Move to the next period in advance.